stlee42/BuenosAiresMono/README.md

 language-specific _font itself_ is _not_ included in TTC.
 Use codepoints in Latin Extended B.

+In addition, D with cedilla will be replaced with D with comma below since it was used for pre-1904 spelling.
+It is now spelt with Z.

 ### Bulgarian variant ###
 ![Differences between Russian and Bulgarian variants](doc/Bulgarian_variant.png)